BarrettFrost/Smart_menu-project/readme.md

 2. System Implementation [1000 words]:
   a.
 Breakdown of project into sprints (showing the users stories implemented in each).

+The project first began with work on the users' (m5) end.
+Once we settled on the general direction of our project (a combined menu browser + diet tracker) we started to outline what 'front-end' features such an interface would include.
+We initially envisioned a system that worked locally in the restaurant, where participating restaurants would encode the food date onto a unique identifier on each dish (conceptually, a QR code, or colored plate e.g. a sushi bar), to be scanned by restaurant patrons when ordering.
+This is captured by the captured footage of the paper prototype:

+This idea was quickly scrapped and we moved to a fully online system.
+Among other reasons, we considered the burden of implementation for restaurants to be far too high.
+We also realized that the physical step was unnecessary.
+Put simply, they would achieve the intended result of recording their meal by saving it from the menu on the app, without the need for local verification.

+[Something about the stages of designing the basic layout of the m5]

   b.
 Details of how you evaluated your designs (techniques used & awareness of their limitations)
   c.
 Discussion of Social and Ethical implications of the work